EpistemicPolymath/PolymathicalBot/README.md

 ## Social Media Commands
 - **!twitter** - gives you my Twitter link!
 Follow if you want!
 - **!yt** - gives you my Youtube link!
 Subscribe for new uploads of speedruns, playthroughs, and more!
-- **!insta** - give you the link to my Instagram if you are interested!
+- **!insta** - gives you the link to my Instagram if you are interested!

 More commands to come :D